2024 SUSAN GOODWIN GERBERICH SYMPOSIUM

 EVENT INFORMATION

-Join us for this important discussion on the occupational health and safety considerations related to cannabis use and production.
+THANK YOU to all who joined us for this important discussion on the occupational health and safety considerations related to cannabis use and production.

 As more states adopt cannabis access laws, and as more workers join the cannabis industry or choose to consume cannabis-containing products, the implications for existing workplace policies, programs and practices become more salient.
 Shifting legal standards and changing cultural views require us to craft workplace policies and practices that are adaptive to these new realities.